 - Storage Manager

 Altium Designer is structured to enable you to easily create your own comfortable workspace.
 This extends beyond simply being able to select colors to providing multiple ways to access functions that you use regularly.
-A good example is switching units options.
+A good example is the unit switching options.

 Switching schematic units from the Preferences window